TerrenceLP/BoomDip/README.md

 # coreui-generator
-CoreUI Templates with InfyOm Laravel Generator Boilerplate
+CoreUI Templates with InfyOm Laravel Generator Boilerplate used in an App